CrowdShelf/android/README.md

 If a name and type match up, a new object is created using the default no-args constructor with all the matching fields set to the values found in the JSON data.

 If the fields do not match up, GSON need a serializer to create JSON-data from an object or a deserializer to create an object from JSON-data.

+GSON does not use non-default constructors, getters or setters, but the latter should be used to serialize or deserialize classes.